TetricusLabs/fastapi_crudbuilder/README.md

 The `db_func` parameter is expected to be a function that returns a SQLAlchemy session.
 This function will be injected using FastAPI's `Depends` function.
 The generated endpoint will handle adding and committing the session, as well as rolling back the session in the event of an error.

-This follows the FastAPI docs on dependency injection. see: https://fastapi.tiangolo.com/tutorial/dependencies/ and https://fastapi.tiangolo.com/reference/dependencies/
+This follows the FastAPI docs on dependency injection.
+See: https://fastapi.tiangolo.com/tutorial/dependencies/ and https://fastapi.tiangolo.com/reference/dependencies/

+See https://fastapi.tiangolo.com/tutorial/sql-databases/ for more information on how to set up a database connection in FastAPI.

 Here is an example of a `db_func` function that returns a SqlAlchemy session:
 ```python